rng-guy/NFSMWBartender/README.txt

 The "Basic" feature set LETS YOU CHANGE (per Heat level)
  • at what time interval you gain passive bounty,
+ • whether the cops can start non-player pursuits,
  • the maximum combo-bounty multiplier for destroying cops quickly,
  • how quickly and below what distance from cops the red "BUSTED" bar fills,
  • how quickly the green "EVADE" bar fills once all cops have lost sight of you,
  • whether player-damaged cop vehicles are destroyed instantly if flipped over,
  • when exactly (if at all) cop vehicles are destroyed regardless of damage if flipped over,
  • when exactly (if at all) racer vehicles are reset if flipped over,
+ • which pursuit jurisdiction dispatch announces over radio after a Heat transition,
- • which of the enabled ground supports the cops may request in non-player pursuits,
+ • which of the enabled ground supports the cops can request in non-player pursuits,
  • the internal cooldown between non-Strategy roadblock requests,
  • the internal cooldown between Heavy / LeaderStrategy requests,
- • at what distance from racers roadblocks may spawn,
+ • at what distance from racers roadblocks can spawn,
- • under which conditions and to what extent (if at all) roadblock vehicles may join pursuits,
+ • under which conditions and to what extent (if at all) roadblock vehicles can join pursuits,
  • whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
  • whether HeavyStrategy 3 requests interact with roadblock requests and spawns,
  • which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,